ApokryphaV1/GSS-estimator/README.md

-# Generalized Steppingstone Sampling in PTA
+# Generalized Steppingstone Sampling for PTA
 GSS estimator code for PTA

 This repository contains the scripts used to conduct the study in " Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data".